-3. A description of the accommodation offered by the home, includinga.
+- 3. A description of the accommodation offered by the home, including - a.
 How accommodation has been adapted to the needs of children;

-The school and home is set in extensive grounds - educational and leisure facilities include the classrooms, occupational therapy room, a science/design & technology room, an ICT suite, a theatre, gymnasium, interactive sports wall, climbing wall, bouncy castle, trampolines, play equipment, sensory room, quiet/relaxation room within some of the homes, indoor/outdoor horse riding, stables, cycle path, playground, walks in the grounds and local countryside.
-The site has a indoor swimming pool, however this is temporarily out of action.
+The Forum School site is set in extensive grounds - educational and leisure facilities include the classrooms, occupational therapy room, a science/design & technology room, ICT facilities, a theatre, indoor heated swimming pool, gymnasium, interactive sports wall, climbing wall, bouncy castle, trampolines, play equipment, sensory room, sensory/relaxation rooms or areas within the homes, indoor/outdoor horse riding, stables, cycle path, playground, walks in the grounds and local countryside.